Samsung Galaxy Note9: Design, specs, features, and pricing

 DeX and other accessories

-No flagship smartphone is complete without accessories, and the Galaxy Note9 has them in abundance.
+No flagship smartphone is complete without accessories, and the Samsung Galaxy Note9 has them in abundance.

-First up is a new dual wireless charger that simultaneously recharges the Note9 and the recently announced Galaxy Watch.
+First up is a new dual wireless charger — aply named the Wireless Charging Duo — that simultaneously recharges the Note9 and the recently announced Galaxy Watch.
 It supports Samsung’s fast-charging standard and connects to a wall adapter via USB Type-C, and it starts at $75.

 Next up: cases.
 Lots of cases.
 There’s a clear view case that lets a portion of the Note9’s screen show through, a rugged case with a kickstand, and an LED case with a customizable grid layout.
 They’re available in a variety of colors, including (but not limited to) brown, purple, black, and blue.